diogro/expressionVariance-manuscript/main.md

 Case-control studies were filtered to keep only control samples.

-Filtering by min cpm and mean cpm.
+Filtering by min count per million (cpm) reads and mean cpm.
 Variance stabilizing transformation from DESeq2 [@Love2014-mp].
 Fixed effects correction.
 Outlier removal using [@Chen2020-fy].
 Gene expression variance is measured in the residuals after fixed effect correction and outlier removal.

 ## Gene connectivity